 In establishing our executive compensation packages, the compensation committee has historically reviewed compensation packages of executives of companies in the skilled nursing industry based on publicly available information.
 Our compensation committee has the sole authority to retain and terminate the services of a compensation consultant who reports to the compensation committee.
 In 2009, our compensation committee engaged Steven Hall & Partners, a national consulting firm, to assist it in assessing industry comparability and competitiveness of our executive compensation packages to assist the compensation committee in establishing, developing and validating our executive compensation and incentive programs.
-The compensation committee determined that it had sufficient information to make its own assessments regarding industry comparability and competitiveness of our executive compensation consultant in 2014.
-The compensation committee may determine to engage a compensation consultant in the future.
+The compensation committee determined that it had sufficient information to make its own assessments regarding industry comparability and competitiveness of our executive compensation packages for 2015 and elected not to engage a compensation consultant in 2015.
+In 2016, our compensation committee engaged Willis Towers Watson, a national consulting firm, to assist in the development and validation of our executive compensation and incentive programs for 2016.